 However, the ending of the trailer seems to suggest that Jin has now also learned to control the devil gene, so it will be interesting to see how this affects his story, as well as the presence of Devil Jin as a separate character.

 Tekken 8 gameplay

-While the graphics in the trailer appear to be a massive upgrade on those of Tekken 7, the gameplay itself looks largely similar.
-Characters tend to retain the vast majority of their gameplay between titles, and we can probably expect the same to be true in Tekken 8.
+The graphics in the trailer appear to be a massive upgrade on those of Tekken 7, but the gameplay itself looks largely similar.
+Characters tend to retain most of their gameplay between titles, and we can probably expect the same to be true in Tekken 8.

 Fancy playing something new with some pals?
 Our list of the best multiplayer games has what you’re looking for.
-Don’t forget to give our list of the best fighting games on PC a read if you want to play something before Tekken 8 launches.
+Don’t forget to give our list of the best action-adventure games a read if you decide you want to take on multiple enemies at once.